Theosophical University Press Online Edition

 Lectures on theosophy by the compiler of the Mahatma and Blavatsky letters to A. P. Sinnett.

 Originally published 1941 by Theosophical University Press.
 Theosophical University Press electronic version ISBN 1-55700-148-0.
-Due to current limitations in the ASCII character set, and for ease in searching, no diacritical marks appear in this electronic version of the text.
+For ease in searching, no diacritical marks appear in this electronic version of the text.

 "Let those who have climbed the hill and seen the vision, and in that clean, sweet air have heard the key-note of the dawning cycle — hold fast — and remember in the days that are coming — the sweetness, and the beauty, and the truth they have seen." — A. Trevor Barker, Introduction to The Mahatma Letters